Deltares/hydromt/docs/dev/migrating-to-v1.rst

 are added, they are uninitialized (i.e. empty).
 You can populate them by calling functions such as `create` or `read` from the yaml interface or any other means through the interactive Python API.

 Once a component has been added, any component (or other object or scope that has access to the model class) can retrieve necessary components by using the
-`model.get_component` function which takes the name of the desired component and the TYPE of the component you wish to retrieve.
+`model.get_component` function which takes the name of the desired component you wish to retrieve.
 At this point you can do with it as you please.

 In the core of HydroMT, the available components are: